-Matt Veltri is a certified NFPT professional trainer who was born and raised in Morgantown, WV and now resides in Aventura, FL with his family.
-He’s a husband and dad to one boy with his second on the way!
+Matt Veltri is an NFPT certified personal trainer who was born and raised in Morgantown, W. Va., and now resides in Aventura, Fla., with his family.
+He’s a husband and a dad to one boy with his second on the way!
 He holds an MS in Safety Science and maintains both the certified safety professional (CSP) and certified safety and health manager (CSHM) accreditations, each recognized globally for their safety and health credential distinction.

 His professional life has been focused primarily on managing safety and risk working across multiple industries to effectively reduce hazard and loss.
 So, where did fitness “fit” in?
 Complimentary to safety, he’s always been passionate about building and maintaining a stronger body.
 Strength provides us an advantage, strength offers us protection, strength really changes everything.
 Educating others about strength, form, and technique within the workplace has helped to advance the industrial athlete (the worker) and reduce risk of injury/illness.

 Just as conditioning is crucial to an athlete’s physical training for competition, it’s equally if not more important within the workplace.
 Stretching routines, ergonomics, and workplace fitness programs are all beneficial offerings most employers are now participating in.
 Certifications like NFPT-CPT have given him an edge and aided in his continual improvement, knowledge, and value.

 He recently opened a franchise called OsteoStrong in Aventura, FL (Greater Miami).
 They specialize in musculoskeletal conditioning through osteogenic loading and developed a unique system for developing skeletal strength and overall health.